sushiselite/sushiselite/README.md

 - 🤝 I’m looking for help with **Tensorflow, and PyTorch**

-- 💬 Ask me about **My startup!**
+- 💬 Ask me about **my startup!**

-- ⚡ Fun fact **I have used Kali Linux for Network Penetration Testing and Social Engineering Testing since I can remember!
+- ⚡ Fun fact **I have used Kali Linux for network penetration testing and social engineering testing since I can remember!
 (I am 19 years old now)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">